barty-s/women-who-skateboard-vigo/README.md

 ### Typography and Color Scheme

 · The only type face used was Roboto.
 It is a geometric font with open, curvy shapes.
-It was manipulated to be bold or capitalized to differentiate the usages e.g. for a "<h1>" or a "<p>".
+It was manipulated to be bold or capitalized to differentiate the usages e.g. for a heading or a paragraph.

 · The color scheme was derrived from the hero-image using the color picker tool.
 I selected a dark gray as the text color, button, color and body background.
 Light gray and white were used in the header and icon hover features.
 Rust-brown was used to hightlight the active page.
 The colors were selected to coordinate with the hero-image and to allow for sufficient contrast between the various text features on the pages with the background colors.